Growing a Foreign Brand in China

 From offline → to online-first purchasing

-Insight: Market understanding is not optional — it is the foundation of everything that follows.
+Insight: Market understanding is not optional — it is the foundation for everything else.

 2. Understand the Commitment: China is a Long-Term Play